Timothy Snyder: Views

 Snyder is primarily a scholar of twentieth-century Eastern European history; but in the mid-2010s, he became interested in U.S. history, contemporary politics, international relations, digital politics, health, and education.
 He has commented on the defunding of departments of history and the humanities since the supposed post-Soviet end of history, noting that this has led to a society without the "concepts and references" or structural tools to discuss eroding factors such as modern forms of populism.

 In interviews with The Guardian for the article "Putin, Trump, Ukraine: how Timothy Snyder became the leading interpreter of our dark times", Snyder described history as follows: "a constant, exciting discovery of things that actually happened, which weren't anticipated and which were probably considered wildly improbable at the time. (...)
 And once you know that, then you can have the intuition that, well, maybe in this moment right now there's something happening which people aren't seeing."
-Drawing on the lessons of European history, Snyder introduced two terms into American political discussion : big lie, in reference to Donald Trump's claim that he won the 2020 election; and memory laws, to describe Republican state legislators' bills that were designed to guide and control American understanding of the past, in some cases affirming free speech while banning divisive speech.
+Drawing on the lessons of European history, Snyder introduced two terms into American political discussion: big lie, in reference to Donald Trump's claim that he won the 2020 election; and memory laws, to describe Republican state legislators' bills that were designed to guide and control American understanding of the past, in some cases affirming free speech while banning divisive speech.

 His political views have been described as "difficult to pin down" and it has been pointed out that Henry Kissinger was among the authors of blurbs praising his books.
 Snyder entertained libertarian views in his high school years, which was when he developed his intellectual ambitions.
 The title of his 2018 book The Road to Unfreedom is said to echo Friedrich Hayek's The Road to Serfdom.
 According to one critic, Snyder advocates "a revised and sophisticated Whig theory of history: a presentation of liberal capitalism as the embodiment of progress and enlightenment", and Snyder's ideology fits Sheldon Wolin's definition of inverted totalitarianism.

-Views on Putin's Russia
+Views on Russia

-Since Russia's invasion of Ukraine, and the bombing of its energy infrastructure, Snyder has spoken and written widely on related subjects: the history of Ukraine and its worldwide importance for democracy; the disastrous geopolitical effects of the invasion; and the need for other nations and individuals to stand up for the protection of territory belonging to that state.
+Since Russia's invasion of Ukraine, and the bombing of its energy infrastructure, Snyder has spoken and written widely on related subjects: the history of Ukraine and its worldwide importance for democracy; the disastrous geopolitical effects of the invasion; and the need for other nations and individuals to stand up for the protection of territory belonging to Ukraine.

-Snyder has observed that "The fact that we have democracies at all is kind of remarkable"; he warned that democracy means that "the people have to rule, and they have to want to rule", cautioning against reliance on larger historical forces to bring about democracy.